-Automotive companies need to shift their focus away from rational arguments in order to make the sale.
-With product presentations that evoke an emotional response, the tech sector is one step ahead in effectively reaching their customers.
-Using insight from behavioral economics, the following article gives three tips on how auto companies can improve their product webpages to resonate with customers.
+Automotive companies need to shift their focus away from rational arguments to make the sale.
+With product presentations that evoke an emotional response, the tech sector is one step ahead with customer-centric sales.
+Using insight from behavioral economics, Martin Gehring and Fabian Bill share 3 tips on how auto companies can improve their websites to create a good customer experience.

-A classic VW Golf can be purchased in thousands of different variations, and customers are able to customize their vehicle with a wide range of products and features.
+A classic VW Golf can be purchased in thousands of different variations.
+Customers are able to customize their vehicle with a wide range of products and features.
 However, the sheer number of possibilities often ends up overwhelming them.
-The difficulty customers experience in making decisions when there are too many options is known as the “paradox of choice.”
+The difficulty customers encounter in making decisions when there are too many options is known as the “paradox of choice.”

-In order to help customers in this situation, car manufacturers offer predefined configurations (trim levels and packages) to reduce the number of available options and limit complexity.
-While this does make the experience less daunting, car manufacturers could do a much better job at how they present their range of products online.
+To help customers in this situation, car manufacturers offer predefined configurations (trim levels and packages).
+This reduces the number of available options and limits complexity.
+While the experience is becoming less daunting and more in line with customer expectations, car manufacturers could do a much better job at how they present their range of products online.

-Behavioral economics shows that only very few buying decisions are made in a fully rational way.
+Behavioral economics shows that only very few decisions to buy a product or service are made in a fully rational way.
 The table below summarizes the two distinct processes the human mind uses to arrive at its decisions.
 Seeing the image of a happy baby prompts an immediate feeling of cheerfulness.
 This automatic reaction based on emotion is the result of system 1.
 In contrast, system 2 thinking is slow, effortful, and conscious, much like the thought process involved in solving a complex equation.